Rangers urged to embrace hostility

 Dejan Stankovic's side seemed to do everything but score in the first leg at Ibrox - having three goals ruled out for offside after VAR checks, a first-half penalty saved, and hitting the crossbar in the second period.

-Defending at set-plays was their Achilles heel with two of Rangers' three goals coming from corners.
+Defending at set-plays was their Achilles heel, with two of Rangers' three goals coming from corners.

 However, the Serbian league leaders showed enough prowess going forward to suggest an early goal in Belgrade could make it a difficult night for Van Bronckhorst's side.